For Faculty & Staff

 What are the responsibilities of a USF Business Traveler?

-Business travelers must obtain travel authorization and approval at the college/school/departmental level.
+Business travelers must obtain travel authorization and approval at the college/school/departmental level and go through the Archivum System to ensure that all travel requirements have been met prior to departure.
 Complete a Travel Request (TR) with your Department or Unit and make sure to include your emergency contact information abroad, as well an emergency contact stateside.
 Also, please make sure that each international destination in which you will stay overnight is reflected in the TR.
 If the city name if not available as a selection, please include it/them in the TR "Description" field.

-Business travelers who complete the Travel Request process are automatically covered by the USF group insurance policy through United Health Care Global which provides emergency medical and evacuation coverage.
-This insurance is provided at no cost to you.
+Business travelers who complete the Travel Request process are automatically covered by the USF group insurance policy serviced through International SOS.
+This provides emergency medical and evacuation coverage at no cost to you for up to 180 days of travel.
 Even if your business travel is fully funded by a sponsor or other institution, you must complete a USF Travel Request.
 Simply complete a TR with a $1.00 estimated cost, and be sure to abide by any Department or Unit-specific guidelines for international travel.

 You can review USF Travel policies through the USF Controller's Office.
 Under the purview of the USF Controller's Office, it is the responsibility of the Travel Department to process all payments related to USF business travel.
 USF Travel receives Expense Reports and requests for Advance and Direct Payments related to travel; audits submissions for compliance with current university policies and procedures; and processes payments to employees and outside vendors incurring travel expenses on behalf of the university.
 Please refer to the Travel website for contact information, relevant information, important forms and direction regarding the proper submission of requests.